Arc Flash Personal Protective Equipment

 MAPPING AND PROTECTING AGAINST RESIDUAL ARC FLASH RISK

 Once all possible practical measures are in place to mitigate hazards, any residual risk at the workplace should be mapped.
 The risk level can be assessed by considering:

 - frequency of work

-Residual risk can then be mitigated by the use of the optimum Personal Protection Equipment (PPE) for:
+Residual risk can then be mitigated by using the optimum combination of Arc Flash PPE for:

-Arc flash PPE can be layered to provide additional mechanical, thermal and chemical protection.
+Arc flash protective clothing (sometimes referred to as “arc protective clothing”, “arc flash clothing”, “arc clothing” or “flash clothing”) can be layered to provide additional mechanical, thermal and chemical protection.
 Lightweight comfortable layering can offer a relevant level of protection whilst ensuring the worker’s movements are not restricted.

 - shirts, polo shirts, sweatshirts

 - high-visibility / foul weather gear